Points on License Suspension

 - Evidence of Insurance showing that you are insured.

-After reinstated no testing will be required to get a duplicate license if your license is still valid.
+After your driver’s license is reinstated no testing will be required to get a duplicate license if your license is still valid.
 When you renew your license you will need to take the written test.